Year 12 Classical Studies Units 3 and 4

 Units 3 & 4 VCE Classical Studies explores the literature, history, philosophy, art and architecture of Ancient Greece.
 The official study design tells us that such ancient civilizations are worthy of our study not only because of their vast achievements and contributions to Western civilization (such as in the fields of science, law, and politics) but also because they offer a unique perspective on humanity.

 In this course, we will explore many aspects of Greek culture up to 399 BCE, including its history, customs, literature, art, philosophy, and religion.
-To explore their world we’ll be using materials left to us by the ancient Greeks themselves – many of their writings and artefacts-, and the work of scholars – their commentaries and informative writings.
+We will be learning about their world through items they left behind them – art, literature and philosophy.

 Who is it for?